raphael-group/paste/README.md

 Additional examples and the code to reproduce the paper's analyses can be found [here](https://github.com/raphael-group/paste_reproducibility).
 Preprocessed datasets used in the paper can be found on [zenodo](https://doi.org/10.5281/zenodo.6334774).

-PASTE is actively being worked on with future updates coming.

 ### Recent News

 * PASTE is now published in [Nature Methods](https://www.nature.com/articles/s41592-022-01459-6)!